ADLenehan/Inroad/index.md

 We don't think an MBA is a requirement for great Product Management, but we do think publications like the [Harvard Business Review](https://hbr.org/) are incredibly helpful resources.
 [What It Takes to Become a Great Product Manager](https://hbr.org/2017/12/what-it-takes-to-become-a-great-product-manager) by [Julia Austin](https://twitter.com/austinfish) is one such resource.
 Julia is a Senior Lecturer in the Entrepreneurial Management Unit at the Harvard Business School.
 She also has deep experience on the operating and advising side.
 One of the things I like about this article is looking beyond core competencies to look at EQ and company fit.

 <div class="video-responsive">
 <iframe src="https://player.vimeo.com/video/141675862" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>
       </div>
 <br>

-You'll often see references to great Product Managers being the "CEOs of their products."
-Practically speaking, that definition doesn't really make sense, because Product Managers don't have the organizational authority that CEOs do.
-In his talk "Gods, Superheroes, and Product Managers" [Randy Silver](http://twitter.com/randy_silver) talks about how Product Managers should interact with other members of organization without authority built in:
+Great Product Managers are also willing to take great (calculated) risks - especially when the pace of business necessitates it.
+In his talk "10x Not 10% : Product Management by Orders of Magnitude" [Ken Norton](https://twitter.com/kennethn), Product Manager and Senior Operating Partner at Google Ventures, talks about how Product Managers should fight their instinct for loss aversion and go for moonshots:

 <div class="video-responsive">
-<iframe src="https://player.vimeo.com/video/277465224#t=563s" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>
+<iframe src="https://player.vimeo.com/video/141675862" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>
 </div>
 <br>